bor0/gidti/manuscript/chapter5.md

 X> ### Exercise 3
 X>
 X> Remove one or more pattern match definitions of `next_day` and observe the error that Idris will produce.
-Afterwards, alter the function to not be total, and observe the error.
+Afterwards, alter the function, so that it is not total anymore, and observe the error.

 X> ### Exercise 4
 X>
-X> Implement `prev_day` and prove that before Monday comes Sunday.
+X> Implement `prev_day` and prove that Sunday comes before Monday.

 ### 5.1.2.
 Second proof (rewrite)

-In addition to the previous proof, we'll implement a function that accepts a `Weekday` and returns `True` if it's Monday, and `False` otherwise.
+In addition to the previous proof, we'll implement a function that accepts a `Weekday` and returns `True` if it's Monday and `False` otherwise.

 ```
 is_it_monday : Weekday -> Bool